apexatoll/aoc-cli/README.md

 ![reddit](https://github.com/apexatoll/aoc-files/blob/master/reddit.gif)

-You can run the command `aoc -R` from the day subdirectory, or by manual flags to open the solution megathread for the specified day in Reddit
+You can run the command `aoc -R (--reddit)` from the day subdirectory, or by manual flags to open the solution megathread for the specified day in Reddit

 If one is installed, aoc-cli will default to opening the thread within a reddit-cli such as [rtv](https://github.com/michael-lazar/rtv) or [ttrv](https://github.com/tildeclub/ttrv).

 If one isn't found however, the thread will be opened within your default browser.

-To open the reddit megathread in your browser, regardless of whether you have a CLI installed, run `aoc -B`
+To open the reddit megathread in your browser, regardless of whether you have a CLI installed, run `aoc -B (--browser)`

 ## Git Integration